Health in southern kentucky

 INCREASE ACCESS TO quality, affordable health and crisis intervention services.

-ACCESS TO AFFORDABLE HEALTH CARE: Individuals have access to affordable, preventative, physical, mental, dental and other needed care critical to good health.
+Priority Focus Area: Access to Affordable Health Care – Individuals have access to affordable, preventative, physical, mental, dental and other needed care critical to good health.

-SAFE HOME & COMMUNITY: People are safe from violence, crime, emotional and physical abuse.
+Priority Focus Area: Safe Home and Community – People are safe from violence, crime, emotional and physical abuse.

 2. Provide education programs to reduce the incidence and impact of family and individual violence including violence prevention, parenting education, and public awareness.